JeffreysDA/HARP/README.md

 # HARP
- A Digital Holiday Accident Reduction Program (HARP) document.
+ A digital Holiday Accident Reduction Program (HARP) document.
 Originally created for Marine Corps’ 8th Comm Bn on Camp Lejeune, but should work for most anyone who wishes to use it.

 ### Compatibility: